 The skilled and experienced Pennsylvania hospital medical malpractice attorney Clifford A. Rieders of Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters has spent decades honing his skills and successfully representing Pennsylvania families who have suffered an injury or loss due to negligence and malpractice by medical professionals and hospitals.
 Our attorneys offer personal attention and loyalty to every client, aggressively fighting for their right to compensation.
 Cliff Rieders was involved in the writing of the Mcare Act, which governs medical malpractice cases in Pennsylvania.
 He wrote the book which the lawyers and the courts routinely utilize.
 Cliff teaches the course on medical malpractice to lawyers throughout the state.

-We offer a free consultation to examine the facts of your case and determine how we can help, so contact us online or call our offices to set up your free consultation.
+We offer a free consultation on personal injury cases to examine the facts of your case and determine how we can help, so contact us online or call our offices to set up your free personal injury consultation.

 Common Medical Errors